Comparing of Intuitive Surgical Inc. (ISRG) and DENTSPLY SIRONA Inc. (NASDAQ:XRAY) | New Business Observer

 Profitability

-Table 2 shows Intuitive Surgical Inc. and DENTSPLY SIRONA Inc.’s net margins, return on assets and return on equity.
+Table 2 provides us Intuitive Surgical Inc. and DENTSPLY SIRONA Inc.’s return on assets, net margins and return on equity.

 |Net Margins